FlashpointProject/generator-fpl/generators/app/templates/ext-command-ts/README.md

 # <%= name %> README

 This is the README for your extension "<%= name %>".
-After writing up a brief description, we recommend including the following sections.
+After writing up a brief description, Flashpoint recommends including the following sections.

 ## Features